 We launched London Overground in 2007, and since then we have introduced staff at stations while trains are running, Oyster pay as you go facilities, increased the frequency of trains, improved reliability, and opened three line extensions.

-We have also refurbished every station and introduced more than 60 new trains and added WiFi at certain stations.
+We have also refurbished every station, introduced more than 60 new trains and added WiFi at certain stations.

 London Overground is now one of the most reliable train operators in the country, and is rated one of the best by customers.

 Following completion of the link between Clapham Junction and Surrey Quays in 2012, 30% of all Londoners are within walking distance of an Overground station.